Greedy Pattern

 Ready to practice Greedy?

 Guided hints, not spoilers.
-54 problems across 23 patterns.
-Five are free, the rest unlock with a founding member seat.
+150 problems across 33 patterns.
+The first few are free, the rest unlock with full access.

 Frequently asked questions